 King’s College London is the sponsor for this study based in the UK.
-We will be using information from your military records and national registry data on deaths and cancers in order to undertake this study, and will act as joint data controllers for this study in collaboration with the University of Oxford and University of Lancaster.
+We will be using information from military records and national registry data on deaths and cancers in order to undertake this study, and will act as joint data controllers for this study in collaboration with the University of Lancaster.
 This means that we are responsible for looking after your information and using it properly.

 The study was set up in 2003 by the University of Oxford to explore the long-term health of former servicemen who were exposed to chemical warfare agents as part of the ‘human volunteer programme’ at the UK government research establishment, Porton Down.
 The study includes 18,276 former servicemen who participated in the programme from 01/04/1941 to 31/12/1989, and a comparison group of 17,600 similar servicemen who did not.

 A new, second phase of the study, based at KCMHR, is currently underway and will extend follow-up for cancer and mortality data by at least another ten years.
-It will also explore the potential for adding linkage to further datasets, so that health outcomes other than cancer and mortality (e.g. hospital admissions) can be included in future analyses.
+The study is also exploring the potential for linkage with further datasets, so that health outcomes other than cancer and mortality (e.g. hospital admissions) can be included in future analyses.